fredcy/tzchat-web/content/pages/tzchat-faq.md

 matrix.org).
 But you are likely to get faster response times to messages if you use the dedicated Matrix server at tzchat.org.

+## How do I rejoin a private room with my new account?

+Invite your new account from your old account.

+## How do I get back elevated permissions that I had in a room?

+Grant your new account those same permissions (such as moderator status) from your old account.

 ## Why do I get "Unable to login: null" when trying to login from the mobile app?

 For now we need to use `https://tezos.modular.im` as the *Home Server URL* when logging in via a mobile app.
 Trying to use the natural value of `https://tzchat.org` will result in that error.
 Sorry, we're working on fixing that.